sheryew/tp/docs/UserGuide.md

 - Examples:
 - `view` followed by `s/1,2` displays employees with list's index of 1 and 2 respective salaries.

+### Exporting employee's details: `export`

+Export employee's details into a csv file format.

+Format:  `export [file_name]`

+- ExportCommand provides HR employees a way to download employees' data into CSV format.
+- The exported file_name.csv will be found in the Exported_CSVs folder.
+- A maximum of one file_name has to be provided.
+File_name can comprise alphanumeric and special characters.

+- Examples:
+- `list` followed by `export all_data` will download all employees' attributes into a csv file.

 ### Saving the data